Modular multiscale approach to modelling high-harmonic generation in gases

 \subsection{HHG with Bessel-Gauss Beams}

-This example shows how to use a~custom input field.
-The current release of the code requires to add this field in the appropriate hdf5 group created by the CUPRAD pre-processor.
-This group contains complexified electric field~\eqref{PE:absorption-limited:complexified-field} in the entry plane.
-We replace it by a~Bessel-Gauss profile.
-We will not compute HHG in this section to just show the usage of CUPRAD as an independent module.
+This example illustrates the use of a custom input field.
+In the current release of the code, such a field must be inserted into the appropriate HDF5 group generated by the CUPRAD pre-processor.
+This group stores the complex electric field~$\mathscr{E}_{\text{c}}(t)$ (see~\eqref{PE:absorption-limited:complexified-field}) defined at the entry plane.
+Here, we replace it with a Bessel–Gauss profile.
+High-harmonic generation is not computed in this section as the purpose is solely to demonstrate the standalone use of the CUPRAD module.

-The input electric field profile for the Bessel-Gauss pulse is~\cite{Gori1987}:
+The spatial profile of the input electric field corresponding to the Bessel–Gauss pulse is given by~\cite{Gori1987}:

 where $J_0$~is the Bessel function of the first kind.
-The parameter~$r$ defines the portion of the Bessel contribution to the pulse (we have usual Gaussian beam for $r=0$).
+The parameter~$r$ defines the portion of the Bessel contribution to the pulse (the usual Gaussian beam is retrieved for $r=0$).

-We consider a~30-fs Bessel-Gauss pulse with peak intensity $I_0 \approx 1.7 \times 10^{14}~\mathrm{W/cm^2}$ focused at the entry of 8-cm long gas cell filled by argon at 25~mbar.
-We set the Bessel contribution $r=5$ and find appropriate value of~$w_0$ such that the waist of the full Bessel-Gauss beam (defined by the $1/e^2$-drop in the intensity) is $50~\mathrm{\mu m}$.
-Figure~\ref{fig:PE_Bessel_beam_shapes} studies the propagation of this pulse.
-The input pulse is shown in Fig.~\ref{fig:PE_Bessel_beam_shapes}a).
-While the pulse after the propagation still preserved the central part, there is clearly present a~planar diverging off-axis part of the pulse.
-Figures~\ref{fig:PE_Bessel_beam_shapes}c,d) provides a~comparison with a~purely Gaussian beam ($r=0$) with the exactly same entry beam-radius.
-It shows that the focus of the Bessel-Gauss beam is much longer.
+We consider a~30-fs Bessel-Gauss pulse with a peak intensity of $I_0 \approx 1.7 \times 10^{14}~\mathrm{W/cm^2}$, focused at the entrance of an 8-cm-long gas cell filled with argon at a pressure of 25~mbar.
+The Bessel contribution is set to $r=5$ and the corresponding waist~$w_0$ is adjusted so that the full Bessel-Gauss beam—waist (defined by the $1/e^2$-drop in intensity) is $50~\mathrm{\mu m}$.
+Figure~\ref{fig:PE_Bessel_beam_shapes} illustrates the propagation of this pulse.
+The input profile is shown in Fig.~\ref{fig:PE_Bessel_beam_shapes}a).
+After propagation, the pulse retains its central core, but develops a distinct planar, off-axis, divergent component.
+Figures~\ref{fig:PE_Bessel_beam_shapes}c),d) compare this behaviour with that of a purely Gaussian beam ($r=0$) having the same input waist, demonstrating that the Bessel-Gauss beam exhibits a significantly extended focal region.

-In conclusion, we have demonstrated the capability of the code to simulate arbitrary input pulse profile.
+In conclusion, this example highlights the flexibility of the code in handling arbitrary input pulse profiles.